 About eight thousand people attended a rally of the extreme Maoist Reorganising Movement of the Proletarian Party (M.

-About eight thousand people attended a rally of the extreme Maoist Reorganising Movement of the Proletarian Party (M.R.P.P.) in the Portuguese capital, Lisbon, on Thursday (18 December).
+Background: About eight thousand people attended a rally of the extreme Maoist Reorganising Movement of the Proletarian Party (M.R.P.P.) in the Portuguese capital, Lisbon, on Thursday (18 December).

 The party is the most extreme on the left in Portuguese politics and is considered even more leftwing than the Communist Party, which the M.R.P.P. calls "socialfascist".

 The M.R.P.P. was formed in 1970 and its support comes almost entirely from the student faction.
 It is a small but militant group.